z5039149/hello-world/README.md

 # hello-world
-My First Repository

 Hi humans,

-Wenqian here, my dream job is to develop games and do game operation job.
-(That's why I am here).
+Wenqian here, my dream job is to develop games or design webpage.
+This is my first trial, hope it works well.